madooei/leetcode-practice/README.md

 Happy coding! 🎉

----
+> [!TIP]

-**Pro Tip:** This setup scales beautifully - you can solve hundreds of problems using this same structure, and everything stays organized and easily testable.
+> This setup scales beautifully - you can solve hundreds of problems using this same structure, and everything stays organized and easily testable.

+## IntelliJ

+You can open this folder in IntelliJ.
+The `leetcode-practice.iml` provides the necessary project structure.
+IntelliJ will automatically recognize the Java files and provide similar functionality to VS Code, including running and debugging tests.

+When you create a new folder for a problem, make sure to right-click the folder and select "Mark Directory as" → "Sources Root" to ensure IntelliJ recognizes it as part of the source path.
+You should do this for any folder that contains Java files you want to run or debug.